seadowg/matilda-maybe/README.md

 Try not to do this.
 Please.
 Monads are best used when we play nice and let the monad look after our values.
 Of course, you're thinking "well at some point I have to take it out to write it out or stick it in a web response on something right?".
 Yes, of course.
-But its best if these cases have abstractions that can receive monads or are structured as Monads themselves (some languages like Haskell include monads for IO, Web request processing [etc](http://learnyouahaskell.com/a-fistful-of-monads)).
+But its best if these cases have abstractions that can receive monads or are structured as monads themselves (some languages like Haskell include monads for IO, Web request processing [etc](http://learnyouahaskell.com/a-fistful-of-monads)).